A phase transition for measure-valued SIR epidemic processes: A strong form of local extinction

-(A careful proof of this could use the appropriate version of Proposition~\ref{proposition:freezing}(c) below with $\eta_\varrho$ in place of $\tau_k$ and $\overline H$ in place of $H$.)
-For $\varrho >0$ sufficiently small (how small will depend on~$\theta $) this expectation decays exponentially with $t$, by elementary estimates on the transition kernel for killed Brownian motion.
-(In particular, $3\varrho >0$ must be small enough that the first eigenvalue of $-\Delta /2$ with Dirichlet boundary conditions on $\partial B_{3\varrho} (0)$ is strictly greater than $\theta $.)
+[A careful proof of this could use the appropriate version of Proposition \ref{propositionfreezing}(c) below with $\eta_\varrho$ in place of $\tau_k$ and $\overline H$ in place of $H$.]
+For $\varrho>0$ sufficiently small (how small will depend on $\theta$), this expectation decays exponentially with $t$, by elementary estimates on the transition kernel for killed Brownian motion.
+[In particular, $3\varrho>0$ must be small enough that the first eigenvalue of $-\Delta/2$ with Dirichlet boundary conditions on $\partial B_{3\varrho} (0)$ is strictly greater than $\theta$.]

 It remains to show that the exponential decay of $E|\ol{X}^{B}_{t}|$ implies that $\ol{X}^{B}$ dies out almost surely.
-Let $Z_t$ denote a Feller branching process with drift $\theta$.
-For $n\in\zz{N}$, the fact that the total mass process $|\ol{X}^B|$ is dominated by the total mass process without killing on $\partial B_{3\varrho}(0)$ implies
+Let $Z$ denote a Feller branching process with drift $\theta$.
+For $n\in \zz{N}$, the fact that the total mass process $|\ol{X}^B|$ is dominated by the total mass process without killing on $\partial B_{3\varrho}(0)$ implies

 where Exercise II.5.3 of \citet{PerkinsSFnotes} is used in the next to last line.
-The exponential decay in the mean on the right-hand side now shows that $\overline H^B$, and hence the smaller $H^B$, dies out a.s. by a Borel-Cantelli argument. \end{proof}
+The exponential decay in the mean on the right-hand side now shows that $\overline H^B$, and hence the smaller $H^B$, dies out a.s. by a Borel--Cantelli argument. \end{pf}

 For future reference we state a time shifted version of the above.
 Let $T>0$, define

 and for $t\ge T$ set